Skip to main content

 Code 121

-Code 121 supports the development of selected domestic industries by exempting customs duty (from 8% to 0%) on imported raw materials and inputs.
+The Code 121 Scheme is mandated by the Customs Tariff Amendment Act 2008, and supports the development of selected domestic industries by exempting customs duty (from 8% to 0%) on imported raw materials.

 Eligible categories include Commercial Poultry Farmers, Commercial Manufacturers of Agricultural Products, Commercial Handicraft Manufacturers, and Commercial Elei Garment Manufacturers.